Ronald Sanders (diplomat): Family

 Sir Ronald Sanders is the younger brother of the late Joseph Sanders LLM (Lond.)
 LLB (UWO) Barrister (England) International and Constitutional Lawyer, a former Deputy Permanent Representative to the United Nations and Deputy High Commissioner to Canada for Guyana.
+Both his parents are deceased.
+He has three sisters who are Jean Reis, Dorothy Etter and Sandra Millen.
+His sister Jean died in 2022.

-Both his parents are deceased and he has three sisters.
-He is married to Susan, the eldest daughter of former Commonwealth Secretary-General Sir Shridath Ramphal and Lady Ramphal.
+He is married to Susan Sanders, the eldest daughter of former Commonwealth Secretary-General Sir Shridath Ramphal and Lady Ramphal.